BradTFT/vscode-extension/README.md

 <br />
 **2.4.22** <br />

 I have a theory about fixing the issue. i reinstated the generator at 9:47 pm. but i updated VSCode to the newest version an hour earlier. there could be a version conflict.
-Im going to reinstate the generator again
+Im going to reinstate the generator again.
+I just reinstated the generator. lets see if this works.
+Didnt work. same error. i guess i can just wait until someone answers my github issue